thetahmeed/exams-and-boards-in-bangladesh-json/README.md

   ]
 }
 ```
-Each exam option is represented as an object with a unique numerical ID and a label describing the exam type.
+Each exam option is represented as an object with a unique numerical ID, value, and label describing the exam type.
 # Usage
 You are free to use this data in your projects under the terms of the open-source license (if applicable).
-To use the data, you can clone or download this repository, and then access the `exam_options.json` file for the data.
+To use the data, you can clone or download this repository and then access the `exams-in-bangladesh.json` file for the data.
 # Example Usage
 Here's an example of how to access the data using JavaScript:
 ```
 // Load the exam options data
-const examOptions = require('./exam_options.json');
+const examList = require('./exams-in-bangladesh.json');

 // Access exam options
-examOptions.exam_options.forEach(option => {
+examList.exams.forEach(option => {
   console.log(`ID: ${option.id}, Value: ${option.value}, Label: ${option.label}`);
 });
 ```